C-D-Lewis/GLSceneEngine/README.md

 	@Override
 	public void onLoadResources() {
-		// initialize resources that require OpenGL to be initialized Resources.initWithGL();
+		// Initialize resources that require OpenGL to be initialized }
-	}

 	@Override